MagicStack/MagicPython/README.md

 In Atom, install the "MagicPython" package and disable the built-in "Python" package.

-In Sublime Text, install "MagicPython" via "Package Control" and disable the built-in "Python" package.
+In Sublime Text, install "MagicPython" via "Package Control".
+To use "MagicPython" for all Python files, you can either disable the built-in "Python" package, or navigate
+*`View -> Syntax -> Open all with current extension as... -> MagicPython`* menu.

 Alternatively, the package can be installed manually in both editors: